devluixos/TextSight/README.md

 ```

 **Make Your Changes:**
 Implement your features or bug fixes.
-Ensure that your code follows the project's coding standards and guidelines.
+Ensure that your code follows common sense.

 Commit and Push:
 Commit your changes and push them to your forked repository: